StreamingManager (Streaming Cache)

 println!("Cache hit!
 Status: {}", response.status());

-// The response body streams directly from disk
+// The response body streams from disk in 8KB chunks

 let body = response.into_body();